abbr/FormMailerService/README.md

 1. Edit */data/system.json* to change SMTP server and authentication schemes for *FormMailer Service Administration* site.
 2. Restart Node.

-## Current Limitations
-1. Clustering is not supported due to in-memory caching

 ## More Documentations
 See [wiki](https://github.com/abbr/FormMailerService/wiki)